tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Type traits for metaprogramming

+_Type traits_ can identify the category of an object and all the characteristics of a class (or of a struct).
+They are defined in the new header `<type_traits>`.

 ### Uniform method for computing the return type of function objects

 ## Improved C compatibility